Russians hold anti-war rallies amid ominous threats by Putin | Politics

 Russians hold anti-war rallies amid ominous threats by Putin

-From Moscow to Siberia, Russian anti-war activists took to the streets again Sunday to protest Russias invasion of Ukraine, despite the arrests of hundreds of protesters each day by police.Demonstrators held pickets and marched in city centers, chanting No to war as President Vladimir Putin ordered Russian nuclear deterrent to be put on high alert, upping the ante in the Kremlins standoff with the West and stoking fears of a nuclear war.
+From Moscow to Siberia, Russian anti-war activists took to the streets again to protest Russias invasion of Ukraine, despite the arrests of hundreds of protesters each day by police.Demonstrators held pickets and marched in city centres on Sunday, chanting No to war as President Vladimir Putin ordered Russian nuclear deterrent to be put on high alert, upping the ante in the Kremlins standoff with the West and stoking fears of a nuclear war.

 - Country: